Good hygiene habits, avoiding oil-containing cosmetics, and in some instances, medication can all help to prevent acne and pimples from forming.

 6. Consider topical retinoids

-Most topical retinoids are only available with by prescription, including tretinoin (Retin-A, Renova), and tazarotene (Tazorac).
+Most topical retinoids are only available by prescription, including tretinoin (Retin-A, Renova) and tazarotene (Tazorac).
+However, some topical retinoids, such as adapalene (Differin), are available over the counter.

 7. Talk to a dermatologist about antibiotics